Anish422/gameday./README.md

 ## Getting Started

-To get a local copy up and running, follow these steps:
+Flask deployment not currently active.
+To test the app locally, follow these steps:

 ### Prerequisites
 Make sure you have the following installed on your machine: